JOYUJEONG/Coursera_Deep_Learning/Structuring Machine Learning Projects/Week 2 Quiz - Autonomous driving (case study).md

 - [ ] Spend a few days collecting more data using the front-facing camera of your car, to better understand how much data per unit time you can collect.

-#### 2.Your goal is to detect road signs (stop sign, pedestrian crossing sign, construction ahead sign) and traffic signals (red and green lights) in images.
+#### 2. Your goal is to detect road signs (stop sign, pedestrian crossing sign, construction ahead sign) and traffic signals (red and green lights) in images.
 The goal is to recognize which of these objects appear in each image.
 You plan to use a deep neural network with ReLU units in the hidden layers.

 - [ ] True
 - [x] False